curtainman/WorldMinigame/README.md

 # Setup

 Run /wmg in game to either stop or start the game.
-You must also have a world named "world" for evacuation if the game stops.
-This may be changed in the future.
 The command /wmgforceclean will delete the game-created worlds.
 This is only for debug purposes, and should only be used as a last resort.

+After the game, players will be teleported to the location where they were when the game began!

 I am updating this if there are bugs found, or if I want new features.